Chao-Hao0117/Chao-Hao0117.github.io/_pages/life.md

 While my academic and professional journey was largely centered in Beijing, I eventually chose to settle in Qingdao, drawn by its coastal climate and more balanced pace of life.

-Currently, I live here with my wife (who is also a Ph.I'm. candidate), our cat, and our dog.
+Currently, I live here with my wife (who is a Ph.I'm. candidate), our cat, and our dog.
 We find that this city offers an ideal blend of work and life.

 ---